The Porters of Kilimanjaro

-Before I could blink it was all neatly wrapped up in colossal packages sitting on their heads, with some of them still having additional items dangling off to their sides.
+Before I could blink everything was neatly wrapped up in colossal packages sitting on their heads, with some of them still having additional items dangling off to their sides.
 Weight restrictions as to how much a porter is allowed to carry on the mountain are in place, but to my eyes they looked overloaded.
 As they charged ahead on the path I would follow shortly thereafter, I couldn’t help but notice that some of them had worn out shoes and clothes.
 Hopefully they had better boots and cold weather gear stashed away somewhere in those gigantic loads they carried on their heads.

 They quickly got out of sight and by the time I reached my first camp for the night, all packages carried by porters had turned into a well organized campsite.
 Tents were up; hot water was boiling and dinner almost ready, all an indication of how fast they had walked to reach camp.